Inferring traits of hyperuniformity from local structures via persistent homology: Persistent homology

-In practice, rules must be specified to construct the simplicial complexes $X_t$ while varying $t$ -- a procedure called \textit{filtration}.
+In practice, rules must be specified to construct the simplicial complexes $X_t$ while varying $t$, a procedure called \textit{filtration}.
 In this article, extending the preliminary analysis reported in reference~\cite{salvalaglio2024persistent}, two approaches are considered.
 The first one evaluates the persistent homology exploiting the so-called \v{C}ech complex, also equivalent to the alpha complex constructed from the finite cells of a Voronoi tessellation.
 The second approach exploits the so-called Vietoris-Rips complex \cite{oudot2020inverse_persistence}.
 We recall their definitions and further information in \ref{app:simplicial-complexes}.
-Both approaches define simplicial complexes from the set of circles with radius $t$ centred on the points in the considered data set; see figure~\ref{fig:ph} explicitly showing a filtration via \v{C}ech complex.
-For each $k$-dimensional hole ($k=0,1$ in 2D) in the simplicial complexes obtained by varying $t$, the birth time $b^{k}$ (appearance) and the death time $d^{k}$ (disappearance) are determined.
+Both approaches define simplicial complexes from the set of circles with radius $t$ centered on the points in the considered data set; see figure~\ref{fig:ph} explicitly showing a filtration via \v{C}ech complex for a pattern comprising four points.
+In particular, this figure shows seven different time values $t_n$ with $n=1,\dots,7$, realizing a nested family of seven simplicial complexes.
+The time at which a homological feature appears is called \textit{birth time} ($b$).
+When it disappears, it is called \textit{death time} ($d$).
+See, for instance, the four connected components (or 0-dimensional holes) at $t_1$ born at $t_0=0$ and the disappearance of one of them at $t_2$ as three connected components can be then identified.

-A typical representation of these quantities is the so-called \textit{persistence diagram}, which considers points $\mathbf{p}_j^k\,$=$\,(b^{k}_j,d^{k}_j)$ in the corresponding Cartesian representation with birth and death times as $x$ and $y$ coordinates, also illustrated in figure~\ref{fig:ph}.
+For each $k$-dimensional hole ($k=0,1$ in 2D) in the simplicial complexes obtained by varying $t$, the birth time $b^{k}$ (appearance) and the death time $d^{k}$ (disappearance) are thus determined.
+A typical representation of these quantities is the so-called \textit{persistence diagram}, which considers points $\mathbf{p}_j^k\,$=$\,(b^{k}_j,d^{k}_j)$ in the corresponding Cartesian representation with birth and death times as $x$ and $y$ coordinates, also illustrated in figure~\ref{fig:ph} (bottom right).
 Note that $b^{0}_j\,$=$\,0$, as connected components (0-dimensional holes) have a birth time of $t\,$=$\,0$ by definition.
 The points $\mathbf{p}_j^k$ characterizing the persistent homology and entering persistence diagrams are hereafter called ${h}_k$ \textit{points} and their collection $h_k$-\textit{diagram} for brevity.
 Further discussions and illustrations can be found in reference~\cite{pun2022machine_learning_persistence}.